lizrice/katacoda-scenarios/multistage/finish.md

 Well done!
-Now you can build your application into an image in one step
+Now you can build your application into a small and efficient image with one build command.